CY-dev/DCGAN-tensorflow/README.md

 Open [main.py](/main.py) and change the flag at the top of the script to their appropriate value:

-- `TENSORPORT_USERNAME`: your TensorPort username.
+1. `TENSORPORT_USERNAME`: Your TensorPort username.
 This should be something like `johndoe`, not your email address!
+2. `ROOT_PATH_TO_LOCAL_DATA`: Path to the dataset on your local machine.
+This is only important if you want to run the code locally instead of on the TensorPort server. **Really?
+And if so, why do we mention it here?**
+3. `LOCAL_REPO`: The name of the local repository.

 ### Create the project